Mucyooo/oracle_sql_demo/README.md

     Department VARCHAR(50) NOT NULL
 );

--- Creating the PROJECT table (A project is managed by one teacher) CREATE TABLE PROJECT (
+-- Creating the PROJECT table (A project is managed by one teacher):

+CREATE TABLE PROJECT (
     ProjectID INT PRIMARY KEY,
     ProjectName VARCHAR(100) NOT NULL,